menu

 Cannot Evade

 Another modifier also exists which essentially results in the same outcome, fully bypassing the chance to Hit calculation.
 However, this modifier instead exists on the defender.
-For example a character wearing will have the 'Cannot Evade Enemy Attacks' modifier, preventing them from Evading incoming Attack Hits from Monsters.
+For example a character wearing Bramblejack will have the 'Cannot Evade Enemy Attacks' modifier, preventing them from Evading incoming Attack Hits from Monsters.

 Obtaining Evasion